danielnieto/electron-download-manager/README.md

 Set a path to save all the bulk downloaded files.
 This folder is relative to downloadFolder location set in the register function.
 By default it will be downloaded to root of downloadFolder which would be user download's folder.

 ### callback(error, finished, failed)
-Callback to be called when all downloadItems in this bulk have been completed
+Callback to be executed when all downloadItems in this bulk process have been completed

 `error` will be `null` if everything was successful <br>
 `finished` is an array containing the `url` of successfully downloaded items <br>